rkapl123/RAddin/docs/README.md

 # Using RAddin

 Running an R script is simply done by selecting the desired invocation method ("run via shell" or "run via RdotNet") on the R Addin Ribbon Tab and clicking "run <Rdefinition>" beneath the Sheet-button in the Ribbon group "Run R-Scripts defined in WB/sheets names".
-Activating the "debug script" toggle button leaves the cmd window open when invocation was done "via shell".
+Activating the "debug script" toggle button leaves the cmd window open when invocation was done "via shell" and writes additional trace messages to the log (see below).
+Also, if "run via RdotNet", the output of the R script is also written to the log.
 Selecting the Rdefinition in the Rdefinition dropdown highlights the specified definition range.

-When running r scripts, following is executed:
+When running R scripts, following is executed:

 ## run via shell

-the input arguments (arg, see below) are written to files, the scripts defined inside Excel are written and called using the executable located in ExePath/rexec, the defined results/diagrams that were written to file are read and placed in Excel.
+the input arguments (arg, see below) are written to files, the scripts defined inside Excel are written and called using the executable located in ExePath/rexec (see settings), the defined results/diagrams that were written to file are read and placed in Excel.

 ## run via RdotNet

-the input arguments are passed to a new RdotNet instance, the scripts defined inside Excel or stored on disk are read and called using R Dlls (located in RPath/rpath), the defined results that were created in the R instance are passed to and placed in Excel (no diagrams yet!).
+the input arguments are passed to a new RdotNet instance, the scripts defined inside Excel or stored on disk are read and called using R Dlls (located in rHome/rPath<bitness>, see settings), the defined results that were created in the R instance are passed to and placed in Excel (diagrams are passed via file by now!).

 ![Image of screenshot1](https://raw.githubusercontent.com/rkapl123/RAddin/master/docs/screenshot1.png)